 - This is the smallest format, usable on the widest variety of programs.

 However, cross-references will not work unless you use the Ballad Index software.

-- The Ballad Index (Standard ASCII) in gzip format for UNIX machines (and OS X Macintoshes)
+- The Ballad Index (Unicode) in gzip format for UNIX machines (and OS X Macintoshes)

-- The Ballad Index (Standard ASCII) in ZIP format for PC Clones
+- The Ballad Index (Unicode) in ZIP format for PC Clones

-- Usable on any system that handles 7 bit ASCII, but recommended for
+- Usable on any system that handles unicode, but recommended for

 - The Ballad Index HTML files:

 - The Ballad Index is available as a large HTML file, allowing you to

 view the entire formatted document at one time.
 However, this file is so

 large (now over 20 MB) that we cannot recommend on-line viewing.